syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 {% endhighlight %}

 ### Binding SfDataGrid.SelectedItems property
-[SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) is a bindable property and it can be binded from ViewModel.
-SfDataGrid.SelectedItems is collection of object type.
-It gets or sets the collection of selected items collection of the SfDataGrid.
+You can bind any object type collection to the bindable property SfDataGrid[SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) which gets or sets the collection of `SelectedItems` collection in the SfDataGrid.

-Refer the below code to bind the SfDataGrid.SelectedItems from the ViewModel.
+Refer the below code to bind the `SfDataGrid.SelectedItems` from the ViewModel.

 {% highlight xaml%}